Divano-coder/hello-world/README.md

 # hello-world

-Hello, i'm Divano, and i'm a web develper.
+Hello, i'm Divano, and i'm a web developer.